 Access is important to all of us and the requirements of the ADA help to build a better community for all of us.
 The ADA encompasses all types of disabilities and includes requirements for not just buildings and parks, but for programs, events, and services.

-BREC is working with ADA compliance specialists Altura Solutions to audit all of our current facilities and parks to determine the level of compliance.
-The consultants will also be evaluating BREC's programs and services offered to the public.
-The final document will include these analyses and a projected schedule for compliance with a proposed budget.
+BREC worked with ADA compliance specialists Altura Solutions to audit all of our current facilities and parks to determine the level of compliance.
+The consultants evaluated BREC's programs and services offered to the public.
+The final Transition Plan document includes these analyses and a projected schedule for compliance with a proposed budget.
 As a part of the schedule, a priority matrix will be created to reflect the local community's input.

 - March – June 2018: Completed Audit of all Programs and Policies

 - April – September 2018: Completed physical audit of all BREC Park sites & facilities

 - June – October 2018: Compiled audit findings and Establish Procedures

 - September 18, 2018: Completed Public Input Forum # 2

-- February 2019: Complete ADA Transition Plan Presentated to the BREC Commission: Approval and acceptance of plan
+- February 2019: Completed ADA Transition Plan Presented to the BREC Commission: Approval and acceptance of plan